JamesTsay-12/blog-site/_posts/2025-07-08-investing-without-political-bias.md

   - Spotify: [Pivot on Spotify](https://open.spotify.com/show/4MU3RFGELZxPT9XHVwTNPR)
   - YouTube: [Kara Swisher interviews](https://www.youtube.com/results?search_query=pivot+podcast+kara+swisher)

 > **Note:** I don’t personally agree with everything these podcasters say.
 I use their debates and insights, along with other sources, to make up my own mind.
+In addition, it is important to do some research to make sure the opininons and and assertions of what they say is factually correct.
+I personally try to avoid sources from the far left and right of the spectrum which have a lower frequency of conveying facts accurately, which is why I recommended the above.

 ### 🟦 More Left‑Leaning Voices